Lamden/docs/docs/develop/wallet_api/send_transactions.md

 Every **successful** transaction will get 2 responses back from 'lamdenWalletTxStatus'.

-- The first will populate txSendResult which inclues the tx hash.
+- The first will populate txSendResult which includes the tx hash.
 - The second will populate txBlockResult which will have the tx information such as final status, state changes and results.

 ### Response object
-This information is avaiable in both responses
+This information is available in both responses

 | Property | Description |
 | ------------- | -----|